 Ellen began performing her poetry and plays on radio and stage with The Poetry Virgins, a women's performance poetry group.
 Her work appears in Sauce (Bloodaxe Books).

-She also teaches Writing for Children to adults at The North East Centre for Lifelong Learning and runs workshops.
+She also teaches Writing for Children to adults and runs workshops.
 Ellen writes the Diamond Twig Diary and likes to keep everyone waiting for it.

 Photo © Hogg Photography.